-Products: Talend Open Studio for Data Quality, Talend Enterprise Data Quality
+Products: Talend Open Studio for Data Quality, Talend Platform for Data Management

-- Usability of core functionality: Reference customers cite ease of use in the development of data quality processes and in the user interface for data profiling as advantages of Talend's tools.
-The product road map includes plans to improve visualization capabilities in the form of charts and graphs.
+- Usability of core functionality: Reference customers mention ease of use in the development of data quality processes and the ability to embed as key strengths.

-- Support and documentation: Reference customers also frequently express frustration with quality of Talend's product support and the weakness of its product documentation.
-These are common issues for vendors with offerings based on open-source technology, but they will still impair Talend's ability to capture and retain enterprise-level deployments.
+- Support and documentation: Reference customers frequently express frustration with the quality of Talend's product support and the weakness of its product documentation.

 Headquarters: Billerica, Massachusetts, U.S.

-Products: Trillium Software System, TS Discovery, TS Insight, Trillium Software On-Demand
+Products: Trillium Software System, TS Discovery, TS Insight, TS Quality On Demand

-- Brand awareness, market presence and track record: Trillium has substantial mind share in this market, and a very long and solid track record of delivering data quality solutions.
-The growth of its market presence and mind share are aided by its substantially larger parent company, Harte-Hanks, which has recently begun to exploit more fully and to make more visible Trillium's capabilities within its marketing service offerings.
+- Brand awareness, market presence and track record: Trillium has strong mind share with a very long and solid track record of delivering data quality solutions.

 Headquarters: Pforzheim, Germany